ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-07-stagflation-confirmed-week-review.md

 | Jan Payrolls (revised) | **+126,000** | 130,000 prior | **Down 4K** | January revised lower — prior strength was overstated. |
 | Dec Payrolls (revised) | **−17,000** | +50,000 prior | **Down 67K** | December was actually a contraction.
 Significant backward revision. |

 Friday's simultaneous arrival of −92,000 payrolls and oil above $90 created the most challenging macro combination since the 1970s stagflation era.
 The Fed's dual mandate has never been more directly in conflict: unemployment jumped to 4.4% (heading toward the FOMC's own 4.5% threshold for concern) while inflation via energy is running dangerously hot.
-The backward revisions are arguably the most alarming detail — December 2025 was revised from +50,000 to −17,000.
+The backward revisions are arguably the most alarming detail, December 2025 was revised from +50,000 to −17,000.
 The job market was already deteriorating before the Iran conflict.
 June rate cut probability jumped to ~50% on the NFP miss alone.
 But cutting rates into $90+ oil would risk unleashing the very inflation spiral the Fed has spent two years fighting.
 Watch every Fed speaker next week for any signal of how they are resolving this dilemma.

 ## Top Headlines | Week of March 2–6, 2026